 TESOL 497 should be completed in conjunction with student teaching.
 You will be placed in a school with a high number of English Language Learners and work with a qualified and experienced ESL teacher.

 Prerequisites: Students must have completed all minor required classes and have passed the English to Speakers of Other Languages (0631) Praxis exam.

-This course fulfills a requirement of the State of Idaho that all people certified in TESOL have some TESOL teaching experience before the graduate.
+This course fulfills a requirement of the State of Idaho that all people certified in TESOL have some TESOL teaching experience before they graduate.
 Students will be assigned to a public school where they will work with students whose first language is not English.
 In most cases, the typical TESOL Teaching Practicum will involve teaching those students English or assisting them in successfully completing other school subjects.
-The BYU-Idaho student, working with school officials, will work out a schedule where he or she will work with non-native speakers of English for a minimum of sixteen hours during the semester.
+The BYU-Idaho student, working with school officials, will work out a schedule where he or she will work with non-native English speakers for a minimum of sixteen hours during the semester.
 The sixteen required hours will not include prep time in creating lessons and other teaching preparations.

 For additional information about the TESOL Minor, Endorsement, or TESOL 497 please contact: